William H. Carlson: Personal

-William "Billy" Carlson was born 1864 in Sweden.
+Carlson was born 1864 in Sweden.
 He immigrated to the U.S. by 1870 and grew up in San Francisco.
 Carlson, a fast-talker, would later often deny he was an immigrant.

 By 1885 he had moved to San Diego.

 On October 3, 1887 Carlson married Carmen Ferrer, of the wealthy Estudillo family.

 Ocean Beach

 In San Diego he became editor for the San Diego Sun.
 Then, with San Francisco associate Frank Higgins, he opened a real estate firm, Carlson & Higgins, just when the real estate boom of 1886–88 took off.
 Carlson and Higgins developed Ocean Beach in 1887.
 They bought 600 acre of pueblo land and gave it the name Ocean Beach.
 They laid out and named the streets, sold lots, and constructed a fancy Victorian-style hotel called the Cliff House.
 They sold 2,200 lots in the first few weeks.
 To lure buyers they promised to build a rail line to downtown, since the development was 2½ hours from downtown by carriage.

 Carlson and Higgins actually did develop a short rail line from Roseville, a then-independent town on the San Diego Bay side of Point Loma, to Ocean Beach in 1888.
 They also attempted to build a rail line from Old Town to Roseville, but the project foundered in legal troubles after less than a mile of construction.

 Meanwhile San Diego's real estate boom had ended and the development was in financial trouble.
 The Cliff House Hotel burned down in 1898.
 His partner Higgins committed suicide in 1889.
 Carlson sold the Ocean Beach development to an Eastern financier, and its development would wait until 1909, when D. C. Collier built a permanent railroad line.